docker/docs/content/compose/compose-file/05-services.md

 ## stdin_open

-`stdin_open` configures a service containers to run with an allocated stdin.
-This is the same as running a container with the `-i` flag.
+`stdin_open` configures a service's container to run with an allocated stdin.
+This is the same as running a container with the
+`-i` flag.
 For more information, see [Keep STDIN open](../../reference/cli/docker/container/run/#interactive).

 Supported values are `true` or `false`.